LeonidShamarin/Project-Rick-and-Morty/README.md

 ## Features

-- **Episodes Page**: A list of all episodes provided via the Rick and Morty REST API with pagination similar to the IMDB top 250 list.
+- **Episodes Page**: A list of all episodes provided via the Rick and Morty REST API with pagination.
 Clicking on an episode reveals a modal with more details and the first three characters featured in that episode.
 - **Characters Page**: An extensive list of characters with the ability to search by name and filter by status and gender.
 Instead of modals, all character details are directly accessible on the page.
 - **Locations Page**: An exhaustive catalog of locations in the Rick and Morty universe.
 It implements GraphQL to fetch and display location data.